CodeWithEnd/Flapy_Bird_Game/README.md

  ## Step 3
-  Go to the directory in which these files are saved Using This Tutorial and run the file https://www.youtube.com/watch?v=pFYcAOsNyvs
+  Go to the directory in which these files are saved .
+Then Using This Tutorial and run the file https://www.youtube.com/watch?v=pFYcAOsNyvs
 ## NICE NOW YOU CAN PLAY THIS GAME :)